Colorado Food Assistance Program

 Colorado Food Assistance Program = Food Stamps = SNAP Benefits

-The Supplemental Nutrition Assistance Program (SNAP), or the Food Stamps Program as it is known by the public, is a federal program that provides grants to the States for the purpose of reducing the hunger and malnutrition in all eligible households across the nation.
+The Supplemental Nutrition Assistance Program (SNAP), or the Food Stamps Program as it is known by the public, is a federal program that provides grants to the States for the purpose of reducing hunger and malnutrition in all eligible households across the nation.

 SNAP helps provide healthy food to qualifying low-income families with children, elderly or disabled in each State of the USA, including Colorado.